Manchester derby: 1990s

 The first Manchester derby following the creation of the Premier League for the 1992–93 season was a 2–1 win for United at Old Trafford on 6 December 1992.
 Making his United debut on that day was new signing Eric Cantona, who would go on to score eight goals in Manchester derbies over the next four seasons – the first in the return match at Maine Road that March which ended in a 1–1 draw.
 1993–94 saw one of the finest Manchester derbies ever, when United overturned a 2–0 deficit at Maine Road to win 3–2, with Eric Cantona scoring twice.
 Cantona scored a double on St George's Day as United won 2–0 at Old Trafford.
 Cantona was on target again in the next Manchester derby in November 1994, though it was Andrei Kanchelskis who stole the show with a hat-trick in a 5–0 win.
 United won the return game 3–0 at Maine Road three months later.
 1995–96 was the last season of the millennium which brought a Manchester derby, as City were relegated at the end of the season.
 The first derby of the season came at Old Trafford in mid-October with a 1–0 win for United in which Paul Scholes, still only 20, scored the only goal of the game and only a string of superb saves from United goalkeeper Peter Schmeichel prevented City from gaining a surprise win.
-The return game in early April saw United win 3–2 at Maine Road, with yet another goal from Cantona, who had netted a highly controversial penalty after Uwe Rosler had put City 1–0 FA Cup fifth round two months earlier, which United went on to win 2–1.
+The return game in early April saw United win 3–2 at Maine Road, with yet another goal from Cantona, who had netted a highly controversial penalty after Uwe Rösler had put City 1–0 up in the FA Cup fifth round two months earlier, which United went on to win 2–1.
+One of the City's goal was scored by Georgian player Mikheil Kavelashvili, who in 2024 became the disputed President of Georgia.